Have questions about the Arctic or about going on a tour with us?

 About Arctic Kingdom

 Arctic Kingdom is Canada’s leading Arctic travel, logistics and professional services organization.
 We are passionate about the Arctic – and the people who call it home.
-Pioneers in land-based Arctic travel, we work with community partners to design and deliver exceptional Arctic travel and wildlife experiences, including Arctic safaris, private trips, polar diving and getaways in the High Arctic.
+Pioneers in land-based Arctic travel, we work with community partners to design and deliver exceptional Arctic travel and wildlife experiences, including Arctic safaris, private tours, polar diving and getaways in the High Arctic.
 Experienced polar logistics experts, we support major film and televisions productions and scientific studies – enabling worry-free and safe access to the Arctic.

 Is Arctic Kingdom socially and environmentally responsible?

 The Arctic and Northern Canada are dynamic and changing places.
 Home and the traditional lands of Inuit and First Nations, we believe respecting and collaborating with local cultures, empowering communities and leaving wildlife untouched is the only way to be able to provide authentic sustainable experiences for years to come.
-We travel in small groups on land and everything, from the way we plan and operate our trips, to our business practices, is geared toward making a positive impact on the areas we visit and minimize our environmental impact.
+We travel in small groups on land and everything, from the way we plan and operate our arctic tours, to our business practices, is geared toward making a positive impact on the areas we visit and minimize our environmental impact.

-To ensure our trips economically benefit the local communities we hire local guides and drivers, purchase food supplies in community (whenever possible), eat local food, and use local services.
+To ensure our tours economically benefit the local communities we hire local guides and drivers, purchase food supplies in community (whenever possible), eat local food, and use local services.
 By continually reassessing our trips, we ensure that they are socially, economically and environmentally sound.

 Arctic Kingdom strictly adheres and supports the Wildlife Policy for the Territory of Nunavut.